New Zealand recovers 6 bodies days after volcanic eruption

 The bodies will be taken to Auckland for medical examination and identification.
 The eight victims that had been left on the island are thought to be six Australians and two New Zealanders, both tour guides.

-Conditions were good for the operation, with light winds and calm seas, and the volcano had been “quiet” as the team worked, Police Deputy Commissioner Mike Clement said.
+Conditions were good for the operation, with light winds and calm seas, and the volcano was “quiet” as the team worked, Police Deputy Commissioner Mike Clement said.

 The specialists were all safe, said Police Deputy Commissioner John Tims, who is also national operations commander.
 He praised “their efforts and the bravery they have shown.”